iamVP7/mozwebext_book/manuscript/WebExtension_notifier.md

 }
 ```

-This callback method will have installation details like id, previous version.
+This callback method will have installation details like ID, previous version.
 Here also we are just moving to create the alarm method, no other action is done.

 #### Create the alarm